 The physical, in-person part of the event, in Paris, remains central.
 Its highlights will comprise:

-- The Opening Ceremony including heads of state and international organizations, invited by President Macron to work on the collective response to Coronavirus.
+- The Official Ceremony including heads of state and international organizations, invited by President Macron to work on the collective response to Coronavirus.
 It will be one of the first such gatherings after – we hope – the bulk of the pandemic has passed.
 This major event will closely follow the model of previous editions, having welcomed Antonio Guterres and Angela Merkel in 2018, followed during the 2019 edition by Ursula von der Leyen, Wang Qishan, and Félix Tshisekedi.
 In 2020, we will include prominent leaders of health-oriented international organizations, starting with the Director-General of the World Health Organization, in addition to heads of state representing various nations across the global South.

 - The Finance in Common Summit of Public Development Banks, focused on the crisis and subsequent economic and social recovery while redoubling efforts to achieve our common and global goals for sustainable development (alignment with Agenda 2030 and COP21 climate objectives).